Pretinha: International career

 Pretinha participated at the 2008 Beijing Olympics.
 She won another silver medal when Brazil lost the final 1–0 after extra time to the United States.
 That was her final contribution at national team level, until she was called up six years later, aged 39, for a friendly match in France.

+International goals

 Coaching career

 In February 2022 Pretinha became an assistant coach at her former club Vasco da Gama.